Skip to content

 Prerequisites:

-• Must run yepcode add first if the process was just created
+• Run yepcode add first if the process (or other resource) was just created

 Purpose: Deploy local changes to YepCode cloud